stadium-software/popups/README.md

 2. Drag a *Container* control into the "PopupTemplate"
 3. Add a class called "stadium-popup" to the *Container* control *Classes* property
 4. Drag the *PageContentPlaceholder* into the *Container* control
-5. In the Page Properties of popup pages, assign the "PopupTemplate" to make them appear as popups
+5. Assign the "PopupTemplate" to pages to make them appear as popups

 ![](images/PopupTemplateView.png)